roberto-amoroso/roberto-amoroso/README.md

 ### Hi there, I'm Roberto Amoroso 👋

-## I'm a Computer Engineer, Researcher, and Developer!
+## I'm a Computer Vision Researcher, Computer Engineer, and Developer!
-- 🎓 Master's Degree in "Intelligent Cyber Systems": artificial intelligence, processing of visual and multimedia data, computer networks, development on mobile platforms
+- 🎓 Computer Vision Researcher | Master of Science in AI
-- 🔭 I’m a Research Engineer in the fields of Computer Vision, Machine Learning, and Network Management
+- 🔭 I’m a Research Assistant in the fields of Computer Vision, Deep Learning, and Network Management
 - 💻 I'm collaborating in the development and implementation of web and mobile applications
-- 🌎 I love to travel all over the world
+- 🌎 I love to travel and visit new places around the world

 ### Connect with me: